 Guinea Pig Favorite Foods

-In fact, some foods can be outright toxic to this animal which is why it is extremely important that you understand which foods are safe to give to your pet and which ones should be avoided entirely.
+In fact, some foods can be outright toxic to guinea pigs which is why it is extremely important that you understand which foods are safe to give to your pet and which ones should be avoided entirely.

 Guinea Pig Food Made with Timothy Hay by selective NATURALS